martiarmengol/-UPF-POO23-G101-08/Lab1/REPORT.md

 + **Enums:** The Gender enum is used to represent gender options (MALE, FEMALE, MIXED), providing a predefined set of choices for gender.

 However, a potential improvement to the current architecture would be to add a “Stats” class specifically for managing player and team statistics.
 This situation improves the organization, adaptability, and maintainability of the code by incorporating a “Stats” object into the “Player” and “Team” classes.
 Each class retains a separate function by abiding by the single responsibility principle, with “Player” handling player information and “Team” managing team-related matters.
-Abstraction makes managing statistical data less complicated while encapsulation protects data integrity and provides controlled access to statistics.
+Abstraction makes managing statistical data less complicated, while encapsulation protects data integrity and provides controlled access to statistics.
 This method optimizes code readability and makes it easier for any future additions or revisions, giving player and team statistics management a solid base.

 This “Stats” class would look something like this: